FarahHossam10/AI2-Project-2024/README.md

 We used several different visualizations:
-- Histograms to view frequency distributions of different features.
+- Histograms to view frequency distributions of different features, along with density lines to make up for missing information due to fixed number of bins in histograms.
 - box plots to detect outliers.
 - Heatmaps to visualize the relationships between features.
-- pairplots to show scatterplots for every pair of numerical features in the dataset.
+- Scatterplots to show relations between numerical features.
+- Stripplots which are very similar to scatterplots but are used to show relations between numerical and categorical features rather than only numerical ones.
 - bar charts to summarize and compare categorical data, in our case for example between the two categories of the label or target which is 1 or 0, a heart disease patient or not.
+- pie charts to show percentages across different categories of features.

 ### 3- Model Training
 **Algorithms Used:**

 We used several different machine learning algorithms to achieve the highest accuracy for this dataset:
-1. Linear Regression: While not typically used for classification, can predict a continuous risk score, useful for personalized risk assessment.
-2. Logistic Regression: Estimates the probability of heart disease based on input features, interpretable and widely used.
+1. Logistic Regression: Estimates the probability of heart disease based on input features, interpretable and widely used, it's also perfect for our task since it's a binary classification task.
-3. K Nearest Neighbors (KNN): Classifies data points based on proximity to similar data points, simple but effective.
+2. K Nearest Neighbors (KNN): Classifies data points based on proximity to similar data points, simple but effective.
-4. Support Vector Machine (SVM): Finds a hyperplane to separate data points into classes, powerful and versatile for complex patterns.
+3. Support Vector Machine (SVM): Finds a hyperplane to separate data points into classes, powerful and versatile for complex patterns.
+4. Desicion Tree: Which mimic human decision-making by splitting data into branches based on questions or thresholds.
+This makes them simple to understand and interpret.
+5. Random Forest: Which is an ensemble learning method that builds multiple Decision Trees and combines their outputs for better performance. it's widely used because it overcomes the overfitting that can result when using the desicion tree algorithm.

 ### 4- Model Evaluation
 **We used a variety of evaluation methods:**